Endpoint Readiness is a feature that allows users to make sure all the right checks and balances are in place before running their patch cycle.

 Readiness Aspects in the Connector

-The connector is running a Readiness script in a scheduled time (defined in the Readiness settings).
+- The Connector runs a Readiness script on a scheduled basis (defined in the Readiness settings).

-The Readiness configuration, result, and script can be found in "ep-readiness" folder inside the Connector "vAgentManager" folder.
+The Readiness configuration, result, and script can be found in the ep-readiness folder inside the Connector vAgentManager folder.

 Related Articles